 At Starks Field we understand that it is important for pupils to have control over their own reading activities by selecting books aligned to their developing reading interests, as this promotes reading motivation, engagement, effort and commitment.

 Parents and carers are strongly encouraged to be actively involved in their children’s reading at all ages by listening to their children read, asking children questions about their reading, reading to their children and promoting a home environment where books and reading are valued by modelling reading for pleasure.

 In Key Stage 1 the children in RWI phonics groups take home a RWI Storybook that is matched to their phonic knowledge.
-They take home one of the following at least every two days:
+They take home one of the following at least once a week:

 - The last RWI Storybook that they have read

 - An earlier RWI Storybook

 - A RWI ‘Book Bag Book’ that matches the last Storybook that they have read, as well as a picture book that they know well.

 In Key Stage 2 children pick a reading book from within the appropriate book band range and are encouraged to make free choices of books based on their own interests from the class book corner/shelf and from the school library.